 The findings will provide essential information for developing additional supportive environment, policies and services for infertile couples in India.
 Status: Study ongoing (Trial Registration: CTRI/2020/03/023955)

 Effect of COVID19 Pandemic and Lockdown on Utilization of Essential Health Services, Quality of Life and Psychosocial Impact in Urban and Peri-urban low- to mid-socioeconomic Neighborhoods in South Delhi

 The COVID pandemic has disrupted the essential services for sexual, reproductive, maternal, newborn and child health care in low and middle income countries.

 In this study our aim is to estimate the disruption in essential services due to COVID and lockdown by comparing proportion of women and infants who accessed and availed these services before, during and after the lockdown period, the barriers to utilization of services, psychosocial impact and any stigma associated with COVID.

 The results will provide useful insights for guidance and preparation for similar situation in future and possible mitigation strategies.
-Status: Study ongoing (Trial Registration: CTRI/2020/07/026389).
+Status: Completed (Trial Registration: CTRI/2020/07/026389).

 Possible Serious Bacterial Infections (PSBI) Formative Research

 A randomized controlled trial will be done to address the question on whether OPD based treatment of young infants with low mortality risk clinical severe infection signs, results in better outcome compared to hospital based treatment.